-Kr=pFpUpr dFdU

 where p(F) and p(U) are the probability density functions for seed terminal velocity and wind speed, respectively.
 Wind speed data were obtained from a local weather station, and the distribution of terminal velocities from seed drop experiments in a laboratory setting.
 We build upon this by also integrating across the distribution of seed release heights p(H) from the field experiment such that